Home

 "The program centers around two ideas: collecting the ideas of youth to be presented to the wider space community, and giving the delegates something concrete to work on.
 This year delegates will be able to participate first hand in some of the Space Generations projects, including Yuri's Night, and the MoonMars Workshop."

-Other International space support groups
+Other International space activist groups

 Space R&D Organizations